The Classics Academy co-hosts a classical non-fiction book club with the Institute for Classics Education.

 We meet on Zoom on the last Sunday of the month at 7pm (GMT)/2pm (EST).

-Reminders are sent to the mailing list; join the list here: subscribepage.com/classicsacademy
+Reminders and the Zoom link are sent to the mailing list; join the list here: subscribepage.com/classicsacademy